Tworzaca0789/goit-react-hw-06-phonebook/README.md

-# My name is the reaction project "Phonebook"
+# My name is the React project "Phonebook"

 The project allows you to add and remove your contact list.